 Be sure to use full fat coconut milk with (with 9 - 15% fat) which is a great substitute for heavy cream in many recipes, as it's high fat content gives rich texture to sauces, puddings, curries, ice-creams and more.

-To start making the cream, place milk and coconut milk in a saucepan and heat just to the boil.
-In the meantime, whisk egg yolks, sugar and cornstarch in a heatproof bowl, then pour slowly hot milk into this whisking continuously - this is necessary to temper the eggs.
+To start making the cream, place WHOLE MILK and COCONUT MILK in a saucepan and heat just to the boil.
+In the meantime, whisk egg yolks, sugar and cornstarch in a heatproof bowl, then pour slowly liquids into this whisking continuously - this is necessary to temper the eggs.

 Transfer everything back to the saucepan and cook until you get thick pudding like cream.
 Your coconut cream is ready, just strain it and keep in the fridge until ready to use.

 Making choux pastry